torquefi/torque_docs/docs/resources/01_glossary.md

 ## Liquidation

-When you take a loan, you must remain below the loan-to-value limit as displayed.
-For Bitcoin, it is currently 70%.
-For Ether, it is currently 78%.
-This means if you have $10,000 of Ether collateral deposited, the max amount you may safely borrow is $7,800.
-In the case your collateral drops in value and the position goes above this limit, it may be liquidated via public function in the USDEngine smart contract.
+When you take a loan, you must remain below the loan-to-value limit.
+For Bitcoin, it is currently 75%.
+For Ether, it is currently 83%.
+If you have $10,000 of Ether collateral deposited, the max amount you may safely borrow is $7,800.
+In the case your collateral value drops and the position goes above this, it may be liquidated via public function.

 <!-- ## Governance